 Off Grid Systems

-Second type of solar street light retrofit would be to take the systems off grid completely by installing and off grid solar powered street light.
-These systems charge a battery assembly during the day to provide the power to the light at night.
-The solar panel assembly works as a photocell to turn the light fixture on and off and typically provides five nights autonomy.
-This setup is more expensive to purchase, but provides free energy for the life of the systems, typically 30 years or more, with only the batteries to replace every five to seven years.
+These systems charge a battery assembly during the day to provide power to the light at night through a battery setup.
+The solar panel assembly works as a photocell to turn the light fixture on and off and typically provides five nights of autonomy.
+This setup is more expensive to purchase as you usually have to replace the pole, foundations, etc. but provides free energy for the life of the systems, typically 30 years or more, with only the batteries to replace every five to seven years.

 Battery Backup Systems